scottalmond/EscapeRoom/resources/DESIGN.md

 The following is a state transition diagram that will live on both the Wall and Console computers.
 - Book
-	- **Boot:** A boot up sequence entails creating, but not running, the object-oriented chapters.
+	- **Boot:** The Raspberry Pi will perform a Linux boot sequnce followed by execution of the main Python program
+	- **Create All Chapters:** The object-oriented chapters are created, but not executed here.
+Execution of time-intensive processes such as loading video codecs and 3D graphics will also occur here.
+Following Chapter creation, the chapter's clean method will be called to configure the chapter constants to default values.
 	- **Start TCP:** A separeate thread is launched to listen for TCP commands from the proctor console.
 The TCP Listener is created after the constants have been defined to avoid the potential for the proctor to access constants before they exist
 	- **Next Chapter Exists:** Fetches the next chapter queued in the book state space.
 For example if the current puzzle is "Snake", the next chapter will be "Hyperspace".
 	- **Queue Chapter:** If the PC this code is running in is the Wall (MASTER), then the "next chapter" is immediately defined.